skarlekar/fargate-patterns/README.md

 ![Fargate caught in action](https://github.com/skarlekar/fargate-patterns/blob/master/images/scaling-demo.png)

 ## Conclusion
 Each application is unique and solving different needs based on the business requirements.
-If the task of infrastructure management is too onerous or not warranted, then Fargate may be the right choice for you.
+If the task of infrastructure management is too onerous and/or if you only want to pay for your compo, then Fargate may be the right choice for you.
 On the other hand, if you need greater control of the network resources
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjgzNTgwODAwLDEyNTA3MDI0NDIsLTE1Mz
+eyJoaXN0b3J5IjpbLTc0NDg3OTE3MCwxMjUwNzAyNDQyLC0xNT
-QyNTg2MzUsLTEzMTgzMDcyNDcsOTkwNDk2MjYsMTE5MDI4Nzk3
+M0MjU4NjM1LC0xMzE4MzA3MjQ3LDk5MDQ5NjI2LDExOTAyODc5
-OSwxNzc2MjQxMjQwLC0xNzE4NTEwNDM3LDg2MjQxNjc2MSw5OT
+NzksMTc3NjI0MTI0MCwtMTcxODUxMDQzNyw4NjI0MTY3NjEsOT
-Y5ODI1ODYsMjM2NDYyOTQwLC01NzcyNDM3ODksLTg1MzA1NTE2
+k2OTgyNTg2LDIzNjQ2Mjk0MCwtNTc3MjQzNzg5LC04NTMwNTUx
-OCwtMTc4MzQzMTI5MCwtMTQxMDUxMzEwMywtMjExNDQwNjI1OC
+NjgsLTE3ODM0MzEyOTAsLTE0MTA1MTMxMDMsLTIxMTQ0MDYyNT
-wxMDczNDIzODQ2LC00NTc2NDU0MDUsLTkyMDAzNzE4OCwtNDc3
+gsMTA3MzQyMzg0NiwtNDU3NjQ1NDA1LC05MjAwMzcxODgsLTQ3
-NjI0NzI3XX0=
+NzYyNDcyN119
 -->